qchemlab-embedding/2023-07-14-workshop/_episodes/11-conflicts.md

 $ git status

 On branch master
+Your branch is ahead of 'origin/master' by 1 commit.
+  (use "git push" to publish your local commits)

 You have unmerged paths.
   (fix conflicts and run "git commit")
   (use "git merge --abort" to abort the merge)